WittmannF/google-scholar-auto-save/README.md

 ## Overview

-Google Scholar Auto Save is a JavaScript-based tool designed to automate the process of saving articles from Google Scholar search results to a specified reading list.
+Google Scholar Auto Save is a JavaScript-based automation script designed to automate the process of saving articles from Google Scholar search results to a specified reading list.
 This script streamlines the task of manually clicking through and saving multiple articles, saving time for researchers and academics.

 ## Examples
 ### Simple Example - Save to Default Reading List